Best Places to Travel After the Coronavirus Quarantine

 What to Expect:

 Iceland is the country of fire and ice, with geothermal pools, volcanoes, mountains, ice caves and endless adventure.
 The best way to see the country is to rent a camper van and explore the various landscapes from the comfort of your moving home.
-You can hike, whale watch, see the northern lights and get some pretty stunning photographs to name a few.
+You can hike, whale watch, see the northern lights and get some pretty stunning photographs—just to name a few.
+It’s one of the best places to travel after the Coronavirus quarantines because the country will be reopening to visitors as long as they have a 2-week quarantine period, a negative Covid-19 test, or submit to a test at the airport.

 What to Expect: